jersou/clite-parser/README.md

 //      --opt                 [default: "foo"]
 ```

+⚠️ warning : do not use await on `clinfer(import.meta)`, doing so will cause a
+deadlock, as clinfer awaits the module, which cannot be resolved if you use
+`await clinfer(import.meta)`.

 Note: clinfer can generate CLI from imported module with `import * as ...` :

 ```